augustluhrs/meatmingle/README.md

     - [ ] mutation word list
     - [X] new censor strategy
 - [ ] musical version
-  - [ ] AI text to voice
+  - [X] TTS p5.speech
-  - [ ] syllable/length check when generating lines
+  - [ ] pronouncing syllable check
-  - [ ] javascript syllable library like Alison's python library?
+  - [ ] strudel? or ableton with some sort of sync?
   - [ ] animation to a beat
 - [ ] wand controller
   - [ ] why